Famed German sports manager regrets "foolish" tax evasion scandal

-BERLIN German football great Uli Hoeness said on Wednesday he made "a foolish mistake" by evading taxes, a scandal that has hurt his friend Chancellor Angela Merkel in her re-election bid, but hoped his decision to come clean would help repair the damage.
+BERLIN, May 1 German soccer great Uli Hoeness said on Wednesday he made "a foolish mistake" by evading taxes, a scandal that has hurt his friend Chancellor Angela Merkel in her re-election bid, but hoped his decision to come clean would help repair the damage.

 The Bayern president shocked Germany last week when said he had voluntarily alerted tax authorities in January to a Swiss bank account he held.
 He is now under investigation for suspected tax evasion.
 If convicted could be sentenced to jail.